sul-dlss/DeveloperPlaybook/best-practices/deployment.md

 server 'exhibits-stage.stanford.edu', user: 'exhibits', roles: %w(web db app)
 ```

 We use different Capistrano environments for each environment we deploy to.
+These should match the suffix of the hostname for the server(s) it is being deployed to, which will most likely already use the shorthand environment name (i.e. `dev` over `development`).
 Commonly used names for these Capistrano environments include:

-- `development`
+- `dev`
-- `staging`
+- `stage`
-- `production`
+- `prod`